ChrstphrHll/npc_gen/students/Hagar Sakrattars.md

 ---
 ### Description
 - 2nd year Tiefling Cleric in Burk
-- curly brunette hair that's kept back by a blue headband, Blue eyes, and Pale Yellow skin
+- shoulder length straight strawberry blond hair that's well kept, Blue eyes, and Pale Yellow skin
 - Is Conforming and Criminal, and has Competition as their ideal

 ### Organizations